bhillmann/mice5992-2017/README.md

   * Enter your password
   * You should now be connected.

+### Run the setup command
-3. Copy this command, paste it into your terminal, and press "return"
+Copy this command, paste it into your terminal, and press "return"

 wget -O setup.sh z.umn.edu/5992setup && chmod +x setup.sh && ./setup.sh